 “Vetting” is a series of essays that will provide in-depth analysis of the records of the more overlooked 2020 Democratic candidates.

-Did I miss anything?
-Did I get anything wrong?
-Let me know in the comments section below.
+Did I leave anything out?
+Did I get something wrong?
+Please get back to me in the comments section!

 Kirsten Gillibrand will be featured in the next installment of “Vetting.”